Sandboarding Peru, Huacachina

 • Finally, the competitive element

 As a teacher, it was encouraging to see the work the team do with the local children.
 There were young kids in the office, helping with the equipment.
 They normally hit the dunes at the weekends, which we missed unfortunately.
-Alejo says it’s mostly boys who participate and commit, a couple of girls join them less frequently.
+Alejo says it’s mostly boys who participate and commit, and a couple of girls join them less frequently.
 He reckons it’s mainly down to stereotypes, which he’d like to see change.
-The competitive part sets them aside from other companies too.
+The competitive part sets them apart from other companies too.
 Part of the team is Victor ‘Dito’ Chavez, the only Peruvian pro – snowboarder!
+Sandboarding Peru also puts on competitions for kids and adults to participate in; they want to get them hooked with their young and develop that passion as they grow up.
+It was a privilege to listen to Alejo speak about the school in this way.
+Regardless of (around about) 28 degrees heat in Huacachina, they still took part in World Snow Day!
+Sand and snow boarding – same same but different!

 Sandboarding in Peru – What to Pack